madguy123456788/Discord-Music-Bot/README.md

 `set PREFIX=<prefix> && set STATUS=<status> && set TOKEN=<token> && set OWNER_ID=<owner_id> && set MODE=production && node index.js`

-*These commands are Practically Identical to those on linux but instead of `set` the command is `export` instead*
+*These commands are Practically Identical to those on linux but instead of `set` the command is `export` instead* *you will have to execute all the commands again if you close and reopen the command prompt window*

 ### -OR-